ChristophAlt/premiumize/README.md

 p.add_torrent(magnet:?xt=urn:btih:4391fb534df44c2823377b34faa7e1fea9decf7c&dn=Schubert+Piano+Sheet+Music+-+Public+Domain&tr=udp%3A%2F%2Ftracker.openbittorrent.com%3A80&tr=udp%3A%2F%2Fopen.demonii.com%3A1337&tr=udp%3A%2F%2Ftracker.coppersurfer.tk%3A6969&tr=udp%3A%2F%2Fexodus.desync.com%3A6969)

 # list the torrents currently in your Torrent Cloud
-# if torrent.status is 'finished' it the content can be viewed and downloaded via http
+# if torrent.status is 'finished' the content can be viewed and downloaded via http
 for torrent in p.torrents():
   torrent.print_torrent()